mdaines/viz-js/README.md

 - dot
 - neato

-These output formats are known to be supported:
+These formats are known to be supported:

 - xdot
 - plain